Web Development Tools that Enlighten

 1 = 1

-That's all of the math you'll ever need to understand how an image's DPI settings will affect how it will be viewed in a web browser.
+That's all of the math you'll ever need to understand how an image's DPI (dots per inch) settings will affect how it will be viewed in a web browser.
 That's because image DPI is irrelevant on the web.
 That's a bold statement and there seems to be a lot of confusion on the subject.
+The common misconception is that the higher an image's DPI is, the more detail will be shown.
 But once the irrelevancies have been stripped away, the reality is as simple as the formula 1=1.
 Let's see why this is so.

 When dealing with JPEG images, we are actually using JPEG File Interchange Format (JFIF).
 The DPI values we're talking about are referred to in the JFIF specification as pixel density.
 Here is an example.
 Below are two versions of a photo of an interesting tree on the island of St. Kitts.